Stop The Attack On Our Clean Air!

 Global carbon emissions from fossil fuels have significantly increased since 19001, but CO2 emissions have increased by about 90%, with emissions from fossil fuel combustion and industrial processes contributing about 78% of the total greenhouse gas emissions increase from 1970 to 2011.
 Agriculture, deforestation, and other land-use changes have been the second-largest contributors to this environmental damage2.

 U.S. energy-related CO2 emissions fell by an estimated 11% in 2020 as travel restrictions were in effect3, however, the U.S. Energy Information Administration (EIA) expects that energy-related CO2 emissions in the United States will increase in 2021.
-Total energy-related CO2 emissions may yet increase to 4.8 billion metric tons in 2021 and 4.9 billion metric tons in 20224.
+Total energy-related CO2 emissions may yet increase to 4.9 billion metric tons in 20224.

 Under the Clean Air Act, the Environmental Protection Agency (EPA) is able to set standards limiting carbon dioxide and other dangerous emissions.
 At times, however, Congress members motivated by special interests have taken actions that only serve to accelerate the current climate emergency.
 Since January 2017, Congress has introduced at least 76 attacks on the Clean Air Act5.